 Most drivers realize that the risk of experiencing a truck accident varies with an array of factors present in the local area.
 Factors like a concentration of manufacturing and distribution facilities and interstate highways that run through an area can significantly increase the amount of commercial freight traffic in an area.
 As one can probably deduce, a greater number of trucks in an area increases the risks of being involved in a serious accident with a commercial vehicle.

 As such, Illinois is one state where the number of accidents seems disproportionate to the population and area.
 However, Illinois is home to both manufacturing business and major interstates such as I-80 that connect the east coast of the United States with the west coast.
 Therefore, a significant number of commercial vehicles travel through the state annually.
-In fact, there have been nearly 600 fatalities caused by a large commercial truck in Illinois during the past five years.
+In fact, there have been about 600 fatalities caused by a large commercial truck in Illinois for the past five years.
 A recent accident on I-80 shows why there are concentrated pockets of trucking accidents in the United States.